DhruvDoshi/Twitter_Bot/README.md

 ---

-<p align="center"> 🤖 Few lines describing what your bot does.
+<p align="center"> 🤖 This bot will reply to any hashtags with predefined lines and it could also work as anews retweeter or a news site twitter bot.
     <br>
 </p>